Ulster Unionist Party: Swann leadership

+Aiken leadership

 The party increased its vote share to 11.7% (+1.4%) in the 2019 general election, but failed to re-gain a seat.
 Their best result was in Fermanagh and South Tyrone, where Tom Elliott lost to Sinn Féin by 57 votes.
-The UUP currently has no representation in the House of Commons.

 Beattie leadership

 Steve Aiken resigned on 8 May 2021, and Doug Beattie was elected as leader on 17 May 2021.
-Beattie, a former soldier, is perceived as a progressive unionist, and it was predicted that, following his election as leader, the party would reclaim some of the centre-ground which they had lost to the Alliance Party.
+Beattie, a former soldier, is perceived as a progressive unionist, and it was predicted that following his election as leader, the party would reclaim some of the centre ground that they had lost to the Alliance Party.